sairanenj/VaadinPractice/README.md

 ## Running the application

+Visual Studio Code

+Open Folder in VS Code to open the project.
+VS Code automatically recognizes that this is a Maven-based Java project (requires Java Extension Pack).
+Project is now ready to run.
+Run Application.java.

+IDE

 Open the project in an IDE.
 You can download the [IntelliJ community edition](https://www.jetbrains.com/idea/download) if you do not have a suitable IDE already.
 Once opened in the IDE, locate the `Application` class and run the main method using "Debug".